-If you’ve ever tried to walk barefoot across a concrete sidewalk on a scorching summer day, then you already know just how hot concrete can get – but why does this happen?
+If you’ve ever tried to walk barefoot on a concrete sidewalk on a scorching hot summer’s day, then you already know just how hot concrete can get – but why does concrete get so hot?

-Keep reading for an in-depth look at what curing is, how it turns concrete hot, and the role that sun exposure plays in changing concrete’s temperature.
+Keep reading for an in-depth look at what curing is, how it turns concrete hot, and the role that the sun plays in changing concrete’s temperature.

 How Hot Does Concrete Get?